Toward Interreligious Oneness: Advice for Latter-day Saints on Building on Commonalities While Acknowledging Differences

 Surely Christ does not mean to suggest that good fruit can only be found in the comparatively small spots of the vineyard where members of the Church of Jesus Christ of Latter-day Saints can be found.
 Do we tell converts, or potential converts, “Yes, we know you have a lot of what you think is good fruit there, but you’re simply going to have to discard it in order to accept the Restoration”?
 No; we tell them, in the words of President Gordon B. Hinckley, “Bring all of the good that you have and let us see if we can add to it.”

 Indeed, it is only through the efforts of other faiths having first laid the groundwork that the Church is able to be effective in sowing good fruit through humanitarian endeavors in many parts of the world.
 Much aid provided by the Church of Jesus Christ, for example, is distributed through frameworks which first were established by such charitable faith-based organizations as Catholic Charities.
-Wherever doctrinal differences can be set aside in focusing on what we have in common with other faiths in order to accomplish higher purposes, we should do so.
+Wherever doctrinal differences can be set aside in favor of focusing on what we have in common with other faiths in order to accomplish higher purposes, we should do so.